-Some selected highlights from the TUS profile, aligned with the strategic priority areas of Education, Research, People and Organisation and Connecting Communities, are provided here.
+Some selected highlights from the TUS Quality Profile, Programme and Student Focus are profiled as follows.

-EDUCATION
+SELECTED HIGHLIGHTS: TUS QUALITY PROFILE, PROGRAMME AND STUDENT FOCUS

-- Comprehensive Programme Offering with Programmes across all ISCED Broad Categories. - 136% increase in Level 8, and 86% increase in Level 9, offerings (2019-20 to 2022-23). - Students From All 26 Counties Represented in the 2023 SRS Returns. - Alternative Entry/Access Routes Account for over 32% of Total Undergraduate Entry in 2022-23. - Leading Provider of Apprenticeship Education (1,234 Craft Apprentices in 2022-23). - 40% Growth in International Students (2019-20 to 2022-23). - 300% Growth in Full-Time Equivalent Flexible Learners (2019-20 to 2022-23). - 5,367 Graduates in 2021 up 47% from 2018. - Emerging Capacity for Transnational Provision (Joint Programmes and Short Advanced Programmes) through RUN-EU Network. - · Connected Curriculum Embedding Graduate Attributes, Digital Literacy and Sustainability. - Student Centred Values and Ethos Permeate through all Provision with Excellent Student Supports.
+- Values Driven Organisation with Values Derived From Staff. - Successful CINNTE Review with Finding of Clear Evidence of the Effectiveness of the Governance and Quality systems and an Embedded Quality Culture at all Level of Organisation - Comprehensive Programme Offering with Programmes across all ISCED Broad Categories. - 27% increase in Level 8, and 100% increase in Level 9, offerings from 2020-21 to 2023-24. - Students From All 26 Counties Represented in the 2023 SRS Returns. - Alternative Entry/Access Routes Account for over 39% of Total Undergraduate Entry in 2022-23. - Leading Provider of Apprenticeship Education (1,246 Craft Apprentices in 2023-24). - 39% Growth in International Students from 2020-21 to 2023-24. - 92% Growth in Full-Time Equivalent Flexible Learners from 2020-21 to 2023-24. - 4,955 Graduates in 2022 up 28% from 2020. - Emerging Capacity for Transnational Provision (Joint Programmes and Short Advanced Programmes) through RUN-EU Network. - Connected Curriculum Embedding Graduate Attributes, Digital Literacy and Sustainability. - Student-centred Values and Ethos Permeate through all Provision with Excellent Student Supports. - 236 PhD Students in 2023-24 representing a 59% Growth from 2020-21 to 2023-24. - €28m Research Expenditure in 2023-2024. - Fourth Among HEI's in Ireland with 198 Collaborations, Innovation Vouchers and Consultancy Agreements. - 1164 Research Publications (2019 2024) (Scopus). - 26.7% of Publications in the Top 10% Journals by Citescore Percentiles. - 54.9% of Publications Involve International Collaboration. - Emerging Growth of Collaborative Transnational RUN-EU PLUS Research Degree Programmes - Engagement with Industry, Sectoral and Community Stakeholders to Ensure Responsiveness. - Awarded Athena Swan Bronze Award in September 2024 and Proactive in Promoting EDI. - First TU to be Designated a University of Sanctuary by University of Sanctuary Ireland. - First Irish HEI to lead and hold Presidency of a European University (RUN-EU) under the European Universities Initiative. - Embedding Commitment to UN Sustainable Development Goals in all Activities to Deliver Sustainable Futures. - Connecting Communities Regionally, Nationally and Internationally through our Network of Campuses and the RUN-EU European University Network and International Collaborations.

-RESEARCH

-- 197 PhD Students in 2023 representing a 40% Growth (2019-20 to 2022-23). - €12m Research Expenditure in 2021-22. - 4th Among HEI's in Ireland with 198 Collaborations, Innovation Vouchers and Consultancy Agreements. - 883 Research Publications (2017 2022) (Scopus). - 23% of Publications in the Top 10% Journals by Citescore Percentiles. - 50.9% of Publications Involve International Collaboration. - Emerging Growth of Collaborative Transnational RUN-EU PLUS Research Degree Programmes with themes of Sustainability, Digitalisation and Social Innovation.

-PEOPLE AND ORGANISATION

-- Values Driven Organisation with Values Derived From Staff. - 1,792 Staff (Total Headcount, December 2022). - Core-Funded 829 Academic Staff and 318 PMSS Staff (Headcount, December 2022). - Comprehensive Suite of Accredited and Non-Accredited CPD Opportunities supported through a New Centre for Pedagogical Innovation and Development. - Proactive in Promoting EDI with Range of Associated Action Plans. - First TU to be Designated a University of Sanctuary by University of Sanctuary Ireland. - First Irish HEI to lead and hold Presidency of a European University (RUN-EU) under the European Universities Initiative. - Unique Geographical Profile with Five Campus Locations Across Four Counties, Delivering Locally, Regionally and Nationally. - "Campus 2030 Masterplan" Involving Circa €200m+ Investment Over the Period. - Embedding Commitment to UN Sustainable Development Goals in all Activities to Deliver Sustainable Futures.

-CONNECTING COMMUNITIES

-- Connecting Communities Regionally, Nationally and Internationally through our Network of Campuses and the RUN-EU European University Network and International Collaborations. - Building and Enhancing Partnerships to Drive Sustainable Development. - Engagement with Industry, Sectoral and Community Stakeholders to Ensure Responsiveness. - 4 Campus Incubation Centre's Across 2 Economic Regions Supporting 71 Companies (2022-23). - 150+ New Entrepreneurs Supported through TUS Initiatives (2022-23). - Contributing to Social, Civic and Economic Life Through Engagement With and Within the Community and Regions We Serve.